 SKREI Research Center gives Museum Nord impulses for new research to update and promote dissemination strategies.
 It will strengthen Museum Nord’s research competence and create an exemplary research centre for museums (best practice?) that connects different fields and types of knowledge.

 From 2017-2020, Museum Nord led the SKREI Convention project.
-Funded by Creative Europe, this project tested the idea of an interdisciplinary, team-based, research-based learning arena that connected artists, researchers, fisheries and food related industries as well as the public.
-The project did this in three regions in the Ílhavo region of Portugal, Veneto in Italy and Lofoten/Vesterålen in Norway.
+Funded by Creative Europe, this project tested the idea of an interdisciplinary, team-based, research-based learning arena that connected artists, researchers, fisheries and food industries as well as the public.
+The project did this in three regions in the Ílhavo region in Portugal, Veneto in Italy and Lofoten/Vesterålen in Norway.